 Some loan apps ask you to share your geolocation through your phone’s GPS.
 This is used to confirm that you are currently in the Philippines.

 4. Enter Your Desired Loan Terms & Upload Any Required Documents

-After you have registered successfully, you’ll usually be taken to the loan app’s main interface.
-There you can choose among the available loan options, manage your profile, and read announcements.
+After registering successfully, you’ll usually be taken to the loan app’s main interface.
+You can choose among the available loan options, manage your profile, and read announcements.

 Choose an available loan option from the interface and follow the app’s instructions.
 This part of the process will be different depending on the app you are using.
 But here is a list of things that they may ask you:

 a.
 Loan Details

 The loan app will ask you about your preferred loan arrangements.
 This includes how much you want to loan, how long it will take to pay the loan, and how many installments it will take before you pay back the loan in full.